iterorganization/IMAS-Python/docs/source/configuring.rst

 ``IMASPY_LOGLEVEL``
-    Sets the log level used by the IMASPy logger.
+    Sets the log level used by the imas-python logger.

     By default (when this environment variable is not set), all log messages of ``INFO`` or more severe are logged.
 You may set this to, for example,